21 best gifts from Turkey you don’t want to miss

 While few drink it neat, it is typically mixed with water which changes the color from transparent to a cloudy white color.

 While you can get it cheaper out and about in the city, it can also be purchased at duty-free in the airport.

 You will pay more for it but won’t have to worry about luggage space or it getting crushed along the way.

 5. Traditional Instruments

 Turkey has some great instruments that are so worth bringing back from your epic vacation!

 - Kemence – is a part of the stringed bowed instrument family and has three strings.
-The classic kemence has a bowl shaped where as the black sea region kemence is a box-shaped lute.
-It’s played held upright with the tail on musician’s knee.
+The classic kemence is bowl-shaped whereas the black sea region kemence is a box-shaped lute.
+It’s played held upright with the tail on the musician’s knee.